 - Sporting Goods: Because of its light weight and strength, it is used to make golf shafts, skis, snowboards, racquets, fishing rods, hockey sticks, bats, helmets, and bicycles, as well as numerous other uses in sporting goods.

 - Wind Turbine Blades: The strength and stiffness of CFRP allow for more slender wind turbine blades that are longer, lighter, and stronger.
-The resulting blades are more aerodynamically efficient.
+Thus the blades are more aerodynamically efficient.
 Thus, blades made from CFRP provide a lower cost of energy.

-- Aerospace: The Airbus A350 XWB is 52% CFRP including wing spars and fuselage components, while the Boeing 787 Dreamliner has a weight ratio of 50% CFRP.
-The Airbus A380 has a central wing box made of CFRP, allowing it to have a smoothly contoured wing cross-section.
+- Aerospace: The Airbus A350 XWB is 52% CFRP including wing spars and fuselage components, while the Boeing 787 Dreamliner has a weight ratio of 50% Carbon Fiber Reinforced Polymers.
+The Airbus A380 has a central wing box made of CFRP.
+This allows it to have a smoothly contoured wing cross-section.
 This is continuously flowing cross-section allows for improved aerodynamic efficiency.
 Spaceship One was even made with CFRP components.